mswartz/somervillebeat/wp-content/plugins/xml-sitemap-feed/readme.txt

 The stylesheet (to make the sitemap human readable) can be edited in `xml-sitemap-feed/sitemap.xsl.php`.

+Note: your modifications will be overwritten upon the next plugin upgrade!

 = I see no sitemap.xml file in my site root! =

 The sitemap is dynamically generated just like a feed.
 There is no actual file created.

 = I see a sitemap.xml file in site root but it does not seem to get updated! =

-You are most likely looking at a sitemap.xml file that has been created by another XML Sitemap plugin before you started using this plugin.
-Just remove the file and let this plugin dynamically generate your XML Sitemap just like a feed.
-There will be no actual file created.
+You are most likely looking at a sitemap.xml file that has been created by another XML Sitemap plugin before you started using this one.
+Remove that file and let the plugin dynamically generate it just like a feed.
+There will not be any actual files created.

 If that's not the case, you are probably using a caching plugin or your browser does not update to the latest feed output.
 Please verify.